launchbadge/sqlx/README.md

 -   `json`: Add support for `JSON` and `JSONB` (in postgres) using the `serde_json` crate.

--   `offline`: Enables building the macros in offline mode when a live database is not available (such as CI).
-    -   Requires `sqlx-cli` installed to use.
+-   Offline mode is now always enabled.
 See [sqlx-cli/README.md][readme-offline].

 [readme-offline]: sqlx-cli/README.md#enable-building-in-offline-mode-with-query